MohanAbhishek29/Quick-Suggest/MICROSERVICES_DOCS.md

-# Task 2: Scalable Microservice Architecture using Docker
+# Scalable Microservice Architecture using Docker

 This document explains the containerization and microservice architecture implemented for the **Quick-Suggest** C++ backend.